-Being a world traveler for some is a dream come true.
+Being a world traveller for some is a dream come true.
 It is a great gift to be able to experience this dream, especially in China.
 For exchange teachers or students living in China is actually not only travel dreams come true, but it’s also very economical as well.
-In the last ten years it can be argued that China has added some Eastern flair losing some of its stiffer traditional styles.
+In the last ten years, it can be argued that China has added some Eastern flair losing some of its stiffer traditional styles.
 If you are planning on being an English teacher in Asia now is the time.
-Never has it been so cost effective to live in China and teach English.
+Never has it been so cost-effective to live in China and teach English.

 Teaching Salary and Benefits in China

 Teachers who move to China have an average salary of about thirteen thousand annually, or in other words, roughly fifteen hundred Yuan or so a month; depending on qualifications and experience.
 After about half a year, if the educator shows promise they will receive a mid-year review and perhaps a promotion as well.